 © All Rights Reserved Utrecht

 Santa Fe is the capital of the state of New Mexico.
 It is located in the central north of the state and has about 74,000 inhabitants (city, metropolitan area about 184,000 people).
+It is New Mexico's principal tourist destination, renowned for its confluence of scenic beauty, long history (at least by American standards), cultural diversity, and extraordinary concentration of arts, music and fine dining.
+With an elevation of 7000 feet, it is not only the United States' oldest state capital but its highest, sitting at the foot of the spectacular Sangre de Cristo Mountains.

 Summers are from June to mid-September when the average temperatures during the day mostly in the 26-30 °C range while nights drop to 10-13 °C during this time.
 Winters from December to February see average highs of 6-9 °C while nights are in the -10 to -7 °C range.
 Alltime highs and lows are 38 °F and -27 °C!
 Average annual precipitation is around 14 inches, with most of it falling during the wetter summers.
 Though winters see regular snow with around 10 to 18 centimetres a month from December to March.